Music plays a big part in our lives.

 Some music may allow you to sit with a mood, explore it, understand it, but not feel worse from doing so.

 Other music might help you change a mood, or set a new mood.
-This can be a helpful if it helps you bring your mood/emotions to a healthier space.
+This can be helpful if it helps you bring your mood/emotions to a more stable place.

-To discover the effect music has on you consider:
+To discover the effect music has on you, consider the following points: